thinkshout/thinkshout/_case_studies/tolerance.md

   - section-title: "Migration and Integrations"
     section-description: |
       Teaching Tolerance was started in 1991 and first began producing content for teachers through their award winning Teaching Tolerance Magazine and films about the modern civil rights movement.
 Tolerance's online presence was quick to follow and produced a vast amount of content they needed migrated to the new site.
-ThinkShout took on the challenge of migrating this huge amount of content from an older Drupal 6 and 7 site into the new Drupal 8 site, while mapping to a new site architecture at the same time.
+ThinkShout took on the challenge of migrating this huge amount of content from two older Drupal 6 and 7 sites into one new Drupal 8 site, while mapping to a new site architecture at the same time.

       ThinkShout has maintained the Drupal Salesforce module for a number of years, but this was our first Drupal 8 Salesforce integration, and probably one of the first anywhere.
 Although the Drupal 8 Salesforce [module](https://www.drupal.org/project/salesforce) is still in active development, we contributed a lot of code to make it production-ready for Tolerance.
 We use RedHen Contacts & Orgs on Tolerance.org to map to Salesforce objects and sync data bi-directionally.
 Tolerance can now use Salesforce to manage their large user base and the schools and organizations they are connected to.